The Galleria: Lodging

 Two hotels are located directly in the Galleria complex.
 The 400-room Houston Oaks Hotel opened in September 1971, soon after the opening of the first wing of the Galleria.
-The 500-room Galleria Plaza Hotel opened on November 18, 1977, soon after the opening the second wing.
+The 500-room Galleria Plaza Hotel opened on November 18, 1977, soon after the opening of the second wing.
 Both were managed from their opening by Western International Hotels.
 That chain was renamed Westin Hotels in 1981, and the hotels were renamed The Westin Galleria and The Westin Oaks in 1984.

 Offices

-The Galleria has three office towers with Galleria Financial Center acting as the hub of the mall where the shops and offices share a common atrium with glass elevators and offices overlooking the mall below.
+The Galleria has three office towers with Galleria Financial Center acting as the hub of the mall, where the shops and offices share a common atrium with glass elevators and offices overlooking the mall below.
 The Galleria Financial Center is occupied by many financial institutions such as Merrill Lynch, UBS AG, Citigroup, law offices, financial services companies and energy trading companies.
 The other two office buildings are Post Oak Tower, and the Galleria Tower.
 Additionally, the Williams Tower is also connected to the mall.